couchbaselabs/try-cb-python/README.md

 ## Prerequisites
 The following pieces need to be in place in order to run the application.

-* Couchbase Server 4.5 or later with the travel-sample bucket setup
+* Couchbase Server 5.0 or later with the travel-sample bucket setup
 * Couchbase C Library - [libcouchbase](https://developer.couchbase.com/documentation/server/current/sdk/c/start-using-sdk.html)
 * Full text search index on travel-sample bucket called 'hotels'
 * Python 2.7 or greater
+* libcouchbase system library 2.7.4+

 ## Running the application
 To download the application you can either download [the archive](https://github.com/couchbaselabs/try-cb-python/archive/master.zip) or clone the repository: